Popular Customer Pain Points

 Actions to take to identify these pain points and deliver products and services that cure them:

 - Talk to your current customers.
 Ask them these questions.
 If you know what problems plague their lives, you can help them out with it.

-- If you don’t have customers yet, try to metaphorically come up with your customer’s responses.
-Hop on Quora and Reddit and do a search for threads on your industry.
-It may not be concrete insight, but it’s better than winging it.
+- If you don’t have customers yet, try to come up with your customer’s responses metaphorically.
+Hop on Quora and Reddit and search for threads on your industry.
+It may not be real insight, but it’s better than winging it.